arshaali/arshaali.github.io/pages/about.md

 }
 </style>

-2022       | 2022 University of Michigan Robotics Outreach Ambassador Award
+2023       | First Place in the 2023 Munger Case Competition 2022       | 2022 University of Michigan Robotics Outreach Ambassador Award
 2021       | 2021 University of Michigan Robotics Outreach Ambassador Award
 2020       | Engineering Society of Detroit Outstanding College Student of the Year